c2lang/c2compiler/INSTALL.md

 If you get an error with some Clang/C2-related errors, try updating your clang C2 archive.

-The env.sh script sets some some environment variables that c2c requires to work, like *C2_LIBDIR*.
+The env.sh script sets some some environment variables that c2c requires to work like *C2_LIBDIR*.
 It will also add $HOME/llvm-c2/bin to the $PATH